ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 - For this reason, there is no cause-and-effect relationship (causal determinism).
 This point might be lost on someone approaching the data science domain from a software background, for example, where the same SELECT clause had better give the same result each time.

 My implmentation of this project is oriented towards describing and predicting human behavior on an aggregate level.
 The project can be summarized by one key question:

-- Given some customer demographic,
-- And given some offer parameters,
-- What is the change of that demographic's number of transactions (over the offer period, relative to no offer)?
-- And what is the change in the average transaction value?
+*Given a user with some demographics, who is provided with an offer with some parameters, what is the user's expected change in behavior, expressed as the product of transaction rate times average transaction value)?*

 I will be approaching this exercise as though I were consulting for a marketing team, and providing quantifiable information which can be used by those with financial information (product pricing, for example) to render a business decision.